 When you first hear that traditional insurance policies don’t cover LASIK eye surgery, you might feel an understandable sense of frustration.
 It’s an elective procedure, and aside from a few select cases, most insurers consider it less than medically necessary.
-That leaves you with a few issues, namely the big one: how are you going to pay for this amazing life changing procedure that you really want to have?
+That leaves you with one big question: How will you pay for this amazing life changing procedure that you really want to have?

-While insurance providers don’t cover LASIK, there may be a saving grace if you have a certain type of insurance account: Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs) are two ways to pay for LASIK, and can help you save money when you elect to have this procedure.
+Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs) are two ways to pay for LASIK, and can help you save money when you decide to have this procedure.

 Here’s an overview of the costs of LASIK and how HSAs and FSAs can be used to help cover them.

-The cost of refractive eye surgery varies based on several factors, most notably:
+The cost of refractive eye surgery varies based on several factors:

 With an experienced surgeon, LASIK can be a great investment, but it’s important to understand the value of refractive surgery.
 Not only will LASIK save you money in the long run when compared to glasses and contact lenses, but it’s also a safer option for your eyes.
-Laser eye surgery offers a lower risk of injury and other complications than wearing contacts over the same time period.
+Laser eye surgery offers a lower lifetime risk for serious complications than wearing contacts over the same time period.

-Many people, either as a standalone option or in addition to a standard health insurance policy, have either a Flexible Spending Account, or FSA, or a Health Savings Account, also known as an HSA.
+Many people have either a Flexible Spending Account, or FSA, or a Health Savings Account, also known as an HSA either as a standalone option or in addition to a standard health insurance policy.

 These are increasingly common alternatives to conventional insurance.
 The owner of one of these accounts contributes a portion of their income to spend on medical and health care expenses.
 The advantage of one of these accounts is that the money that gets deposited is not subject to federal income tax.
 These are called “tax-advantaged” accounts for this reason.